Xchange-Taiwan/s1ngularity-repository-eumhi/README.md

-# XTalent
+# X-Talent

-XTalent is a platform that connects mentors and mentees, providing a free resource for users to either find a mentor or become one to share their experiences with others.
+X-Talent is a platform that connects mentors and mentees, providing a free resource for users to either find a mentor or become one to share their experiences with others.

 ## Website

-Access the XTalent testing website here: [XTalent Testing Website](https://xtalent.vercel.app/)
+Access the X-Talent testing website here: [X-Talent Testing Website](https://xtalent.vercel.app/)

 ## Getting Started